MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Introduction

 Motivated by these two promising directions, the cosmological \& high-energy physics community has recently coined the concept for a Stage-V spectroscopic experiment (e.g., \cite{Chang2022, Annis2022}) to fulfill these high expectations.
-By definition, a Stage-V spectroscopic facility should utilize a telescope with a high etendue value ($A\Omega$; $A$ and $\Omega$ represent the collecting area and field of view of the telescope, respectively) to ensure a high survey speed.
-More importantly, the facility should have significantly improved multiplexed capability (i.e., the number of targets that can be observed simultaneously) compared to the Stage-IV survey (e.g., 5,000 fibers for DESI).
-Conceptually, a Stage-V facility demands a minimum of 10,000 fibers that could be easily reconfigured to target different objects.
+By definition, a Stage-V spectroscopic facility should use a telescope with high etendue ($A\Omega$; $A$ and $\Omega$ denote the collecting area and field of view of the telescope, respectively) to achieve high survey speed.
+More importantly, the facility should have significantly improved multiplexed capability (i.e., the number of targets that can be observed simultaneously) compared to the Stage-IV survey (e.g., 5,000 fibers for DESI) \cite{Cai2025}.
+Conceptually, a Stage-V facility requires a minimum of 10,000 fibers that can be readily reconfigured to target different objects.
 This is the primary technical challenge now for such an ambitious vision.
 At the same time, a Stage-V facility should also have excellent optical performance, high-performance multi-object spectrographs that cover at least the entire optical wavelength range, and a site with favorable observing conditions.
-Building on these requirements, multiple ground-based concepts have been proposed, including the 6.5~m MegaMapper telescope \cite{Schlegel22MegaMapper, Blanc22}, the dual-6~m \& dual-hemisphere Spec-S5 project\footnote{\url{https://www.spec-s5.org/}} \cite{P5}, the 11~m Maunakea Spectroscopic Explorer\footnote{\url{https://mse.cfht.hawaii.edu/}} (MSE; \cite{MSE}), the 12~m Wide-field Spectroscopic Telescope\footnote{\url{https://www.wstelescope.com/}} (WST; \cite{Mainieri2024}), and the $\sim$12~m Extremely Large Spectroscopic Survey Telescope (ESST; \cite{Su2024}).
+Building on these requirements, multiple ground-based concepts have been proposed, including the 6.5\,m MegaMapper telescope \cite{Schlegel22MegaMapper, Blanc22}, the dual-6\,m \& dual-hemisphere Spec-S5 project\footnote{\url{https://www.spec-s5.org/}} \cite{P5}, the 11~m Maunakea Spectroscopic Explorer\footnote{\url{https://mse.cfht.hawaii.edu/}} (MSE; \cite{MSE}), the 12~m Wide-field Spectroscopic Telescope\footnote{\url{https://www.wstelescope.com/}} (WST; \cite{Mainieri2024}), and the $\sim$12~m Extremely Large Spectroscopic Survey Telescope (ESST; \cite{Su2024}).